sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 step 1: Start the program.

-step 2: Initialize the variable number and flag = true
+step 2: Initialize the variable number and assign flag = true

 step 3: Check if the given number is string or not.
 If it string then return not valid